 4. Repeat until all four corners have been sewn.

 5. Place lining fabric inside the outside fabric right sides together.
 I slipped the lining fabric up a bit so you can see how it slips in.

-7. Pins straps and the top edge of bag well.
-Stitch around the top of bag 1/2 inch from the edge.
-Leave a 2-3 inch opening for turning bag (I usually leave this on the side).
+7. Pins straps and the top edge of the bag well.
+Stitch around the top of the bag 1/2 inch from the edge.
+Leave a 2-3 inch opening for turning the bag (I usually leave this on the side).

 8. Turn bag inside out.